-You can read BFILE data, and read and write BLOB or CLOB data using the defineColumnType method.
-To read, use the defineColumnType(nn, Types.LONGVARBINARY) or the defineColumnType(nn, Types.LONGVARCHAR) method on the column.
-This produces a direct stream on the data as if it were a LONG RAW or LONG column, and gives the fastest read performance on LOBs.
+You can read BFILE data and read and write BLOB or CLOB data using the defineColumnType method.
+To read, use defineColumnType (nn, Types.LONGVARBINARY) or defineColumnType (nn, Types.LONGVARCHAR) method on the column.
+This produces a direct stream on the data as if it were a LONG RAW or LONG column.
+This technique is limited to Oracle Database 10g release 1 (10.1) and later.